ReMoOuZz/Geo_AI/README.md

 ## License

-Copyright © The project authors.
+Copyright © ReMoOuZz, Shestua, Cauchix, and NOoOmade.
 All rights reserved.